-- Gateways are in constant synchronization with Intra/Inter Enterprise Cloud systems. - Gateways perform collaborative tasks by talking over the network.

-• Human Machine Interface devices proceed to on demand requests to the Smart Nodes.
+- Gateways are in constant synchronization with Intra/Inter Enterprise Cloud systems. - Gateways perform collaborative tasks by talking over the network. - Human Machine Interface devices proceed to on demand requests to the Smart Nodes.

-A large number of messages is expected generated by a large number of devices and services.
+A large quantity of messages is expected, generated by a large number of devices and services.

-Gateways collect data from different sensor types (eg: humidity, current, pressure).
+Gateways collect data from different sensor types (e.g., humidity, current, pressure).
 These cyber-physical components are coupled to industrial machines, along with several sensors, which collect data about the operation of machines; finally, the data collected is treated and synchronized with Cloud systems for multiple purposes.
 The majority of sensors coupled to industrial machines sample data at very different rates and synchronize the collected data with the Smart Node, in the respective sampling frequency.
 A Smart Node can embed a set of different data treatment modules.
-These modules can be instantiated to provide different ways of treating sensor data in a way that can be represented as a graph (Fig. 1).
+These modules can be instantiated to provide different ways of treating sensor data in a way that can be represented as a graph (Figure 2).
 A gateway internal logic arrangement is represented using a directed acyclic graph (DAG).
-The graph structure in Fig. 1 can be divided into three levels, each with a different label and color assignment: the Sensor Level includes sensor instances (bottom level), providing data to the gateway; the data treatment level (middle level), includes nodes representing instances of algorithms embedded at the gateway that can treat information in several ways (eg: aggregate data using mean or other functions, perform trend analysis); the Network Level (top level) includes nodes where the flow resulting from the lower level nodes can be redirected to subscribing hosts in the network.
+The graph structure in Figure 2 can be divided into three levels, each with a different label and colour assignment: the Sensor Level (bottom level), includes sensor instances providing data to the gateway; the Data Treatment Level (middle level), includes nodes representing instances of algorithms embedded at the gateway that can treat information in several ways (e.g., aggregate data using moving average, perform trend analysis or other functions); the Network Level (top level), includes nodes where the flow resulting from the lower level nodes can be redirected to subscribing hosts in the network.
 This internal structure can be dynamically rearranged: new sensors and data modules can be loaded into the Smart Node; the connections between nodes can be reformulated to synchronize and treat data in new ways.

-A problem of efficiency emerges due to the different rates at which the data is gathered from the different sensors.
-When the data reaches the Network Level nodes, it is immediately sent to the subscriber, a network Cloud service.
-Slight time differences in the availability of data lead the Network Level nodes to perform new and individual calls.
-If those time differences were eliminated, Network Level nodes would be synchronized and data from the different nodes could be packed together, reducing the total number of calls made and reducing the network traffic heavily.
+A problem of efficiency emerges due to the different rates at which the data is gathered from all kinds of connected sensors.
+When data reaches the Network Level nodes, it is immediately sent to the subscriber, a node in the network, in this case, some cloud service.
+Slight time differences in the availability of data lead the different Network Level nodes to perform new and individual calls.
+If those time differences were eliminated, Network Level nodes would be synchronized and data from the different nodes could be packed together, reducing the total number of calls made and the network traffic heavily.
 To accomplish synchronization among Network Level nodes, data buffers for all the edges connecting nodes previous to a particular Network node must be resized to compensate: (1) different time to process data by Data Treatment level nodes, since each module takes different time to process data; (2) different sampling rates of sensors, a same number of samples is accumulated at different times.

-Figure 1.
+Figure 2.
 Internal Gateway configuration.